Annalisa-Boerner/1337Spells/README.md

 Learning objectives for this project:
 + Designing a full stack site from scratch, working from a concept through schema design through implementation
   + Learning how to manage my scope (oh baby, I started WAY too big and pared down many times to the MVP you see today)
-+ Working with the [D&D 5e API](https://www.dnd5eapi.co/) to pull in spells and lazy load deets
++ Working with the [D&D 5e API](https://www.dnd5eapi.co/) to pull in spells and lazy load details
 + Completing an authorization flow and using local storage to maintain login during refreshes
 + I'm not a designer (IANAD?), but I want it to look nice!
 + Continuing to organize myself via  my [Jira Kanban board](https://adventure-party.atlassian.net/jira/software/projects/APS/boards/2)